galaxyproject/galaxy-hub/content/projects/microbial/index.md

 **Many tools for microbial data analysis are freely available** in the ToolShed which can be installed on any Galaxy server.
 To keep an overview, the *[microGalaxy](#microgalaxy-community)* community of practice maintains a [**curated list**](https://docs.google.com/spreadsheets/d/1Nq_g-CPc8t_eC4M1NAS9XFJDflA7yE3b9hfSg3zu9L4/edit#gid=101894501) of the **150+ tools** available.

 If tools are missing or information is not up-to-date in the list, please help us!
-Contact Saskia or Bérénice about it.
+Contact Saskia, [Paul](mailto:zierep@informatik.uni-freiburg.de) or [Bérénice](mailto:berenice.batut@gmail.com) about it.

 ## Workflows and tutorials